dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

-Finally we want some basic protection against DDOS on our app.
+Finally, we want some basic protection against DDOS on our app.

 Note:
 - This isn't the end-all-be-all of DDOS protection.
-- Its not a subsitiute for rate-limiting being built into your app.
+- It's not a substitute for rate-limiting being built into your app.
-- Your app level rate-limiting you can have more control and fine tuning.
+- Your app level rate-limiting you can have more control and fine-tuning.
 ```hcl
 resource "google_compute_security_policy_rule" "rate_limit" {
   security_policy = google_compute_security_policy.default.name